qnope/Little-Type-Library/README.md

 ![](LTL.png)

 ## Introduction
 **Little Type Library** or **LTL** for short is a lightweight library that can be used for meta programming and / or functional programming.
-It can be used instead of **boost::hana** or equivalent because they are too heavy or for whatever reason.
 **LTL** is under MIT license, and as such, you can use it without any limitation.
 I just ask you to signal me every bugs you are going to experience.
 This library works under C++ 17.